Shop Subscribe

 3. Teach to the Class and the Individuals

-Balance whole-class teaching with working with individual students to avoid unnecessary behavior problems.
-When students don’t understand or need to be challenged, frustration and boredom can lead to behavior issues.
+Balance whole-class teaching with individualized work to avoid unnecessary behavior problems.
+When students don’t understand or need a challenge, frustration and boredom can lead to behavior issues.

 4. Check for Understanding

-Use best practices to ensure students understand in order to keep them engaged and motivated.
-Pause for a few seconds after asking a question, walk through the classroom frequently, be available during and after class for questions.
+Use best practices to ensure students understand, keeping them engaged and motivated.
+Pause for a few seconds after asking a question, walk through the classroom frequently, and be available during and after class for questions.

 5. Give Sincere, Detailed Praise Daily